brhanuhailu/TDD-group-/README.md

 # 📖 [TDD project] <a name="about-project"></a>
-In this project you will implement a class with some methods, but you will do it by doing test-driven development (TDD).
-Remember that the idea is to write tests first and then the code.
-This will be verified in your commits history, so it is important to use the proper sequence.
+In this project we implemented a solver class with three methods: factorial, reverse string and fizzbuzz methods.
+The methods were created using test-driven development (TDD).

 ## 🛠 Built With <a name="built-with"></a>
 ```sh